weesBees/EnergySathi/README.txt

 Temp- Avg in 1 hour
-CO2 -  avg AnlgoValue  in hour, Min and max value (ANALOG) to set percentage for the whole 6 hours Light level- avg every 1 hour(analog), Min-cover sensor, Max- bright flashlight Measure electricity consumption-  measureing current with arduino with ACS712 hall effect current sensor and then in pythong making a clock to calcuate total current consumed by I*T.
+CO2 -  avg AnlgoValue  in hour, Min and max value (ANALOG) to set percentage for the whole 6 hours Light level- avg every 1 hour(analog), Min-cover sensor, Max- bright flashlight Measure electricity consumption-  measureing current with arduino with ACS712 hall effect current sensor and then mesuring voltage with a voltage divider circuit with a 20k and a 100k resitor to get the power.
+Then making a clock in python to obtain energy=P*T   P=I*V.